Fish That Start With O

 The opah, also known as the moonfish, is a large, colorful fish found in the open ocean.
 It has a round, disc-shaped body and is characterized by its bright red coloration and iridescent scales.
 The opah is an important commercial fish, valued for its firm, flavorful flesh.
 It feeds on a variety of prey, including squid and other small fish.
 Despite its popularity, the opah is still relatively unknown to many people due to its deep-water habitat.

-See also Fish Starting With U [Full List]
+See also Fish That Start With F [Full List]

 Opaleye